-So, let us look at the constitutive relation of the material.
-So, we know from Hooke's law that the shear stress is proportional to the shear strain.
-So, the shear stress is G times the shear strain.
-So, if I use the kinematic relation in this expression, I have the expression of the shear stress at any radius r at any location x at any time t.
-So, once I have the shear stress, I can integrate this, multiplies with the area and integrate, multiply the shear stress with this area and integrate over the whole face to get the moment, the torque in the part.
+Of course, this is also a function of x, because phi is a function of x.
+Now we are going to use this kinematic relation further.
+So let us look at the constitutive relation of the material.
+So we know from Hooks law, that the shear stress is proportional to the shear strain, so the shear stress is G times the shear strain.
+So if I use the kinematic relation in this expression, I have the expression of the shear stress, at any radius r, at any location x, at any time t.
+So once I have the shear stress, I can integrate this, multiply this with the area and integrate; multiply this shear stress with this area and integrate over the whole phase to get the movement, the torque in the bar.
+So M at any location x at any time t, I can write from the shear stress, times the small area of this ring and the arm, so the arm times, this shear force, so that will be as the movement, the torque.

-So, M at any location x at any time t, I can write from the shear stress times the small area of this ring and the arm.
-So, arm times these shear force.
-So, that will give us the moment the torque.
-Now if you integrate this over the full face then you get the total torque on this face of the bar.
-So, if I substitute this expression I have this; and since these two terms the G and phi they have nothing to do this integral over the area, so I can safely bring them out and this, therefore, is the torque; and we know we can easily identify this integral as the polar moment of the area.
-So, now, I have related the torque at any cross section in terms of my displacement; the torsional displacement.
+Now if you integrate this over the full phase, then you get the total torque on this phase of the bar.
+So if I substitute this expression, I have this and since these 2 terms, the G and phi, they have nothing to do with this integral of the area, so I can safe them by bring them out and this therefore is the torque and we know we can easily identify this integral as a polar movement of the area.

+So now I have related the torque at any cross section in terms of my displacement, the torsional displacement.
 Now I can write down the equation of motion.

-So, first I will write the moment of inertia of this ring that we have considering.
-So, this moment of inertia of the ring is mass of the ring times the radius square.
-So, mass of this ring can be written as, rho times dA is the mass per unit length into delta x, that is the mass of this ring times r square.
-So, this if I integrate over the full area, then I get the moment of inertia of this element that we have considered.
-So, this the moment of inertia times the angular acceleration which is the double time derivative of our field variable phi and that must be equal to the balance of torques; and we have, already have, this expression of moment on the torque an any face here.
-So, I can write this as...
-Now if I divide this whole equation by delta x and take the limit delta x tends to 0 and if I identify this r square dA integral; rho can come out of this integral.
-So, r square dA integral over the face is once again the polar moment of the area.
-So, you can write rho Ip, the angular acceleration, must be equal to...; and that gives us, upon rearrangement, the equation of motion of torsional dynamics of a bar a circular bar.
+So first I will write the movement of inertia of this ring that we have consider.
+So this movement of inertia of the ring is the mass of the ring times the radius square, so mass of this ring can be written as rho times dA, is a mass per unit length delta x that is the mass of this ring times r square.

+So this if I integrate over the full area, then I get the movement of inertia of this element that we have considering.
+So this is the movement of inertia times the angular acceleration, which is the double time derivative of our field variable phi and that must be equal to the balance of torques and we have already have this expression of movement or the torque at any phase here, so I can write this as;

+Now if I divide this whole equation by delta x and take the limit, delta x times to 0, and if I identify this r square da integral, rho can come out of this integral.
+So r square dA integral over the phase is once again the polar movement of the area, so I can write rho Ip, the angular acceleration must be equal and that gives us upon rearrangement, the equation of motion of torsional dynamics of a bar; a circular bar.

+$\begin{array}{ll} (0,t)=0 & M(l,t)=GI_p \phi{,\varkappa}(l,t)=0\\ \text{cometric b.c.} & \text{Natural b.c.}\\ \rho I_p \phi{,tt} - GJ_p \phi{,\varkappa\varkappa}=0 \end{array}$